Hackett Hemwall Hauser = H3 Prolotherapy

 - Dr. Hemwall trained Ross Hauser, MD, who resumed Dr. Hemwall’s practice and subsequently wrote Prolo Your Pain Away! with Marion Hauser, which was dedicated to Dr. Hemwall, who was able to see the book prior to his death.

-Caring Medical in Illinois is the original Prolotherapy office of Dr. Hemwall, which was later passed on to Dr. Hauser
+Caring Medical is the original Prolotherapy office of Dr. Hemwall, which was later passed on to Dr. Hauser

 Dr. Hackett taught the technique to Gustav A. Hemwall, MD.
 Dr. Hemwall brought it to the Chicagoland – Oak Park, IL area.
 At the age of 83, Dr. Hemwall hired Dr. Hauser.
 Dr. Hauser had the opportunity to work side-by-side with Dr. Hemwall for five years.
 What a blessing and an honor!
 Upon his retirement in 1993, Dr. Hauser took over his practice.
 One of Dr. Hemwall’s favorite things to say was, “If the area has pain, inject it!”
 Simple.
 Dr. Hemwall retired at the age of 88 in 1996 and subsequently passed away at the age of 90 in 1998.
 We certainly miss him but are privileged to carry on his legacy.